You can pay your business rates online, in person, by phone, by post, by direct debit or at any bank.

 The rateable value of your property will be shown on the front of your bill.
 This figure broadly represents the yearly rent the property could have been let for on the open market on a particular date.
 For the revaluation that came into effect on 1 April 2000, this date was set at 1 April 1998.

 National non-domestic rating multiplier

-We work out your Business Rates bill by multiplying the rateable value of the property by the multiplier which the government sets on yearly in England on 1 April.
+We work out your business rates bill by multiplying the rateable value of the property by the multiplier which the government sets yearly in England on 1 April.
 This is normally changed each year in line with inflation.